pocketnetteam/pocketnet.gui/.github/PULL_REQUEST_TEMPLATE/FEATURE.md

 1️⃣ This PR template is exclusively for FEATURE
 2️⃣ The PR title must start from "feat:"
 3️⃣ The PR title must be written in lowercase
--->
+4️⃣ The topic must be provided with requested below information -->

 ## Standards checklist: